 Give this banana bread recipe a go!
 It's perfect if you're craving classic banana bread flavor and texture, but want as little mess, drama, and equipment as possible.
-It's the laziest, best, one-bowl banana bread I know.
+Quite honestly, it's the best, most simple, one-bowl banana bread I know.
 Still with big pay-off.
 The promise?
 No mixer, a single bowl, classic flavor, and a moist and tender crumb.
 If you have three ripe bananas on hand, chances are good you have the rest of the ingredients as well.
 Let's do this!

 What you'll get here is a straight-ahead, classic banana bread, with a hint of a wholesome twist.
 I like my baked goods to have rustic wholesomeness to them, which is why you see a portion of whole wheat flour and brown sugar (you can also use coconut sugar) here.
-Consequently, it makes your banana bread more nutritious, extra special, and delicious (when compared to versions with white sugar and white flour).
+Consequently, it makes your banana bread more nutritious, moist, extra special, and delicious (when compared to versions with white sugar and white flour).

 This particular banana bread recipe evolved into its current lazy-day state from this Melissa Clark gem.
 I skipped any add-ins for simplicity's sake here, and would recommend a banana-only first pass.
 See how you like it, and then play around with some of my suggested variations (below) on a future pass.